 - You get collections calls or bills for a product or service you never used.

 These are the reasons the FTC lists, but if you have another reason to think your child’s ID has been compromised, you might also take the following steps.
 This might include a family member explicitly asking for your child’s identity information in a way that makes you suspicious.
-Or it could include receiving notice from your insurance company, doctor’s office, or other entity that identities they have on file may have been compromised.
+Or it could include receiving notice from your insurance company, doctor’s office, or other entity that the identities they have on file may have been compromised.

 What to Do First